All estimates can be consulted in more detail in our interactive online applications:

 Belgian Burden of Disease visualization tool

-Belgian national burden of disease study.
-Guidelines for the calculation of DALYs in Belgium
+Belgian National Burden of Disease Study.
+Guidelines for the calculation of Disability-Adjusted Life Years in Belgium, June 2025

 Background